sourcefuse/loopback4-microservice-catalog/services/in-mail-service/README.md

 ![npm (prod) dependency version (scoped)](https://img.shields.io/npm/dependency-version/@sourceloop/in-mail-service/@loopback/core)

+## Overview
-A Loopback Microservice primarily used for in-mail implementation to compose and view in-mails for any client application.
+A Microservice primarily used for in-mail implementation to compose and view in-mails for any client application.

 ## Installation